iamyb/bin2struct/README.md

 with those two files, you can use below command
 > $python bts.py -t test.out -s sdef -b test.bin -o test.txt

-to convert the dump into a readale text.
+to convert the dump into a readable text as below:

 	              0x01  |  sdef.a(1)
 	            0x0002  |  sdef.b(2)